Limit Theorems & Product Measures

 In Measure-Theoretic Probability, we translated the basic vocabulary of probability into the language of measure theory: random variables became measurable functions, distributions became pushforward measures, and expectations became Lebesgue integrals.
 That translation unified discrete and continuous probability under a single integral \(\int g \, dP_X\).

 This chapter completes the measure-theoretic foundation by putting the translated machinery to work.
 First: when can we interchange limits and expectations?
 The Monotone Convergence Theorem, Fatou's Lemma, and the Dominated Convergence Theorem — proved for abstract measure spaces in \(L^p\) Spaces — now receive their probabilistic names and applications.
 Second: what does independence really mean?
-The factorization condition \(P(A \cap B) = P(A)P(B)\) from Basic Probability is elevated to independence of \(\sigma\)-algebras, formalized via product measures and Fubini's theorem — the construction that gives "i.i.d. sampling" its mathematical content.
+The condition of independence \(P(A \cap B) = P(A)P(B)\) is elevated to independence of \(\sigma\)-algebras, formalized via product measures and Fubini's theorem — the construction that gives "i.i.d. sampling" its mathematical content.

 Convergence Theorems for Probability